1. Global Warming is Happening

 Unabated climate change

-Passing the peak of CO2 emissions won’t start curbing CO2 concentration
+Passing the peak of CO2 emissions won’t stop CO2 from accumulating

 Shares of GHG emissions by economic sector